Introduction to hardware inventory

 Use Resource Explorer to view detailed information about the hardware inventory that's collected from client devices.

 When hardware inventory runs on a client device, the first inventory data that the client returns is always a full inventory.
-Subsequent inventory data contains only delta inventory information.
+The next set of inventory data contains only delta inventory information.
 The site server processes delta inventory information in the order received.
-If delta information for a client is missing, the site server rejects additional delta information and directs the client to run a full inventory cycle.
+If delta information for a client is missing, the site server rejects more delta information and directs the client to run a full inventory cycle.

 Configuration Manager provides limited support for dual-boot computers.
-Configuration Manager can discover dual-boot computers but returns inventory information only from the operating system that's active when the inventory cycle runs.
+Configuration Manager can discover dual-boot computers but returns inventory information only from the OS that's active when the inventory cycle runs.